12 Days of Giveaways: Win a $2,000 Starbucks card | Curated

 To enter to win, do at least one of the following:

-1. Follow @DishedToronto and @DailyHiveToronto on Instagram.
+1. Follow @DishedVancouver and @DailyHiveVancouver on Instagram.
 Leave a comment below telling us once you have along with your handle.
 (1 entry)

 2. Tweet the following: (1 entry)